Abizrh/relic/README.md

 </div>
 <hr/>

-A list of component generate with shadcn-vue ✨

 **⚠️ Note:** under active development

+A list of neubrutalism component generate with shadcn-vue ✨